Health-Union/dbt-xdb/README.md

   (_Note_: try using `SELECT ..
 UNION ALL` syntax for your test source directly in the model, it makes the tests much cleaner.
 - add tests to confirm the macro works in `test_xdb/models/under_test/schema.yml`.

+**A note on cleanup:** this setup does not do any housekeeping (deleting tables etc).
+This is a TODO we could solve in a number of ways, but as of yet hasn't been handled.